 What is The Signal?

-We’re a new current-affairs brand exploring democratic life, the trend lines shaping it, and the challenges confronting it.
+We’re a new current-affairs brand—a guide to democratic life, the trend lines shaping it, and the challenges confronting it.

-Democratic life is still an unusual expression, we know, but it’s essential—plain language for something once called the “free world” that we no longer really have any language for at all:
+Democratic life is an unusual expression, but we think it’s essential—plain language for something once called the Free World that we otherwise don’t really have current language for:

-- The connected life of democratic societies—their politics, economics, technology, and culture—and of those striving to create them.
+- The connected affairs of democratic societies—their politics, economics, technology, and culture—and of those working to create democratic societies.

 What do you do?

-We publish an email update twice weekly—it’s free:
+We publish our email update twice weekly—it’s free:

 We also publish observations and thoughts from the field on our site regularly.